-The first step is a 40-hour didactic course, which meets IAFN SANE Education Guidelines.
+The first step is a 40-hour didactic course, which is approved by IAFN and meets the IAFN SANE Education Guidelines.
 This course is included in the SANE Grant Program, but it may also be taken alone or as part of a curriculum in some Duquesne educational programs that are part of the School of Nursing (for those who are not interested in pursuing IAFN SANE-A certification).
 Please note this when applying, as there are various entry points and ways to enroll into the program to meet your needs.

 Which Best Describes You?

 |Didactic Course: for students currently enrolled in a Duquesne University program who are interested in taking the online 40-hour didactic course with no current plans to pursue a clinically preceptored experience or IAFN SANE-A certification.|

 Interested in SANE Adult/Adolescent online 40-hour Didactic course only

 |Didactic Course: for nurses not currently enrolled at Duquesne who are interested in taking the online 40-hour didactic course with no current plans to pursue a clinically preceptored experience or IAFN SANE-A certification.|

 Interested in IAFN SANE-A Certification and enrollment in SANE Grant Program

 Clinical Preceptor Course: for nurses who have completed a SANE Adult/Adolescent 40-hour didactic course and are interested in IAFN SANE-A certification; Didactic course may or may not have been completed at Duquesne, but does meet IAFN SANE Education Guidelines.

 Check out our helpful FAQs.